sbacchio/lqcd.eu/rules.rst

 In this website we collect information about the European Lattice Field Theory community (ELFTc).
-This website is managed by the EuroLat association and the latter is an association open to any European-based researcher, institution or collaboration.
-If you are not a member and you wish to become one, please read :ref:`How to become a member <How to become a member>`.
+This website is managed by the EuroLat association and the latter is an association open to any Euro-based institution or collaboration.
+If you are not a member and you wish to become one, please read :ref:`How to become a member of EuroLat <How to become a member of EuroLat>`.

 The website is meant to advertise events, research, results, projects, job opportunities and any other remarkable activities of the ELFTc.
-If you have any content of this kind you want to advertise on the website, please read :ref:`How to add content <How to add content>`.
+If you have any content of this kind you want to advertise on the website, please read :ref:`How to add content to the website <How to add content to the website>`.

 The rules of the website are: